sifive/wake/share/doc/wake/logging.md

 ## Using & Creating Loggers

 `wake` has a number of built in loggers in which all start with `log...`.
-You can also make your own `LogLevel` tuple, but you cannot set the color/intensity for such a logger.
+You can also make your own `LogLevel` tuple.
 You can use this to redirect wake output to a dedicated stream which can later be filtered on.